-With warmer days beginning to seem a tad more realistic and the hope of spring in the Opelika air, many people are already daydreaming about the vacations they have planned in the upcoming months.
+With warmer days beginning to seem a tad more realistic and the hope of spring in the Auburn and Opelika air, many people are already daydreaming about the vacations they have planned in the upcoming months.
 So as those trips begin to get a tad closer and you start your spring break prep, be sure to get your home all set for you to be gone.
 From energy savings to safety considerations, keep these few tips in mind as you take off for a little rest and relaxation.

 - Invest in timers – purchasing timers for your lights gives you the opportunity to make it appear as though you’ve never left.
 Adding timers to a number of lights around your house and setting them to follow your normal schedule can make it look as though you’re just going about your everyday business, throwing off would-be criminals.